 8. Madrid’s Museums

-The Museo Nacional Centro de Arte Reina Sofía is also near the other two museums (although I suggest against trying to see all of them in one day.
-See as many as you can based on your time in Madrid).
-The Reina Sofía includes works from Dali and Picasso, and is much more contemporary overall, focusing on 20th century art.
+The Museo Nacional Centro de Arte Reina Sofía is also near the other two museums, although I suggest against trying to see all of them in one day.
+See as many as you can based on your time in Madrid.
+The Reina Sofía includes works from Dali and Picasso, and is much more contemporary overall, focusing on 20th-century art.

 9. Templo de Debod

-Gifted to Spain by Egypt, the templo de Debod was disassembled brick-by-brick, transported from Egypt and reassembled here in Madrid in 1968.
+Gifted to Spain by Egypt, the Templo de Debod was disassembled brick-by-brick, transported from Egypt, and reassembled here in Madrid in 1968.
 It now sits in Parque del Oeste and has become a major tourist attraction.
-It is especially beautiful at sunset, and is illuminated at night.
+It is especially beautiful at sunset and is illuminated at night.

 10. Plaza de Cibeles

-The Plaza de Cibeles sits in the centre of a roundabout in front of Madrid’s Palacio de Comunicaciones.
-The Fuente de Cibeles is the fountain that decorates this roundabout.
-Behind the fountain, the palacio stands.
-It is free to enter the building and there are some exhibits on the second floor, but you must pass through a metal detector.
+It’s free to enter the building, and there are some exhibits on the second floor, but you must pass through a metal detector.
 It is an interesting building, with very intricate architecture, and has been used by the city council since 2011.